canonical/snapd/docs/interfaces.md

 ### unity7

 Can access Unity7.
-Unity 7 runs on X and requires access to various DBus services which grants privileged access to the user's session since this environment does not prevent eavesdropping or apps interfering with one another.
+Unity 7 runs on X and requires access to various DBus services.
+This interface grants privileged access to the user's session since the Unity 7 environment does not prevent eavesdropping or apps interfering with one another.

 * Auto-Connect: yes
 * Availability: implicit (classic)